zheksoon/dioma/README.md

 vehicle.drive();
 ```

-Transient scope instances can't be cross-referenced by the [async injection](#Async-injection-and-injection-cycles) as it's an infinite recursion.
+Generally, transient scope instances can't be cross-referenced by the [async injection](#Async-injection-and-injection-cycles) with some exceptions.

 ### Container scope